reesea/reesea.github.io/ia/owasp-top10.md

 ## **1. Executive Summary**

-This report provides an applied overview of the **OWASP Top 10 (2021 Edition)**—a globally recognized awareness document for web application security.
+This report provides an applied overview of the OWASP Top 10 (2021 Edition) a globally recognized awareness document for web application security.
-It identifies the most critical risks impacting software assurance and maps them to the **NIST Cybersecurity Framework (CSF) 2.0** to demonstrate how developers and organizations can align vulnerability management with governance and risk-based controls.
+It identifies the most critical risks impacting software assurance and maps them to the NIST Cybersecurity Framework (CSF) 2.0 to demonstrate how developers and organizations can align vulnerability management with governance and risk-based controls.

 > **Objective:** To bridge technical security testing with information assurance practices, emphasizing prevention, detection, and response maturity.